Dr Michael

 Insurance

 I am registered with the major health insurance companies.
-If you would like to use your insurance policy to pay for sessions then please speak to me about this.
+If you would like to use your insurance policy to pay for sessions then please let me know.

 07989 335 885